 - She proposed that the two countries set up a commission to ascertain the level of water flowing through the Torsa and the quantum of water that can be shared.

-Bangladesh’s stand on Teesta River Dispute
+Bangladesh’s Stand on the Teesta River Dispute

 - India already enjoys a share of 55% of the river water.